 Annunciation of the Blessed Virgin Mary Catholic Church

 Bingo every Sunday evening at Kennedy Crossing.
-We are smoke-free.
-If we have 100 or more players at 7 p.m. the pots will be $100.
+This marks the first Sunday we will prohibit smoking in the bingo hall.
+So, all you non-smokers who said you would come if it weren't for the smoke, now is your chance.
 Come early and socialize and get something to eat.
 We always have good food and free coffee.

 Doors open at 5:15 p.m.
 We play 10 speed games starting at 6 p.m. each and every Sunday and our Early Bird games start at 6:30 p.m.
 Regular bingo starts at 7 p.m.